Cozy Peach Kitchen

 • Onion, carrots, celery and garlic create the savory base of the soup.
 I recommend sweet yellow onion.
 Adjust garlic to taste.

 • White wine adds depth of flavor to the broth.
-Choose a dry white wine like sauvignon blanc.
+Choose a dry white wine like Sauvignon Blanc.
 You don't have to use an expensive or fancy wine, but don't use wine that's been open for a week and just needs to be used up.

 How to make